piku/kata/README.md

 Kata interacts with Caddy through its admin API, which by default runs on `localhost:2019`.
 When you deploy an app, if a `caddy.json` file is present:

 1. The file is loaded and environment variables are expanded
+2. The current complete Caddy configuration is retrieved from the API
+3. Your app's configuration is updated within the complete configuration structure, preserving all other settings
-2. The configuration is sent to Caddy's API endpoint at `/config/apps/http/servers/your-app`
+4. The entire updated configuration is sent to Caddy's `/load` endpoint
-3. When an app is destroyed, its configuration is removed via the API
+5. When an app is destroyed, its configuration is similarly removed from the complete configuration while preserving all other settings

 Make sure Caddy is running with its admin API enabled.
 The default configuration in kata assumes Caddy is started with: